 Journaling or free writing can be a great way to express your worries or frustrations, and having specific prompts such as statements or questions to answer and reflect on can be a way of enhancing the journaling process.
-You can easily create your own self-care journal by purchasing a blank notepad or a guided journal like this one:
+You can easily create your own self-care journal by purchasing a blank notepad or a guided journal.

 The benefit of purchasing a pre-written guided journal is the range of questions that can challenge your way of thinking or enhance your self-reflective practices.
 If you prefer you can easily create your own.
 You can be as creative or go as deep as you like when considering your own prompts.

 - What am I grateful for right now in my life?

 - A moment when I felt most accomplished so far was…